SeigneurLefou/Alfred-Stewart/README.md

 ## Download

-_For the moment that not work, but soon.
-Thanks you for your patience.
-The dev_

-_Soon a branch dev come for this moment and you'll have a work command during the changement_

 Install Alfred using the following command.
 Specify a target directory or omit it to install in your home folder (`~/.alfred/`).

 Copy the following command and execute in your terminal